 Boost your diversity efforts with training and mentorship programsMentoring programs help diversify management and leadership teams.
 According to a recent study, mentoring sessions can increase black, Hispanic, and Asian-American representation from 9 percent to 24 percent in the workplace.
 A mentorship program allows your diverse employees to receive advice and support they may not have received in the past.
 Encourage all employees to engage in the program.

 In addition, a mentorship program can help you prepare your diverse personnel for leadership roles that they might not otherwise be able to seek.
 The program will also assist senior management in understanding the problems of diverse team members and motivating them to promote inclusivity throughout the organization.

-Don’t focus only on gender and race in diversity hiringGender and race aren’t the only factors to consider in diversity hiring.
-In fact, in addition to the two, diversity encompasses a slew of other factors:
+Don’t focus only on gender and race in diversity hiringWhile answering how to hire diverse employees, gender and race aren’t the only factors to consider.
+Here are other factors:

 – Disability: There are different disabilities, and not all of them are apparent.
 So, allow equal access to team members of various abilities and disabilities.

 – Religious affiliation: There are over 4,300 religions globally.
 Be mindful of different religious views, practices, and customs.
 Including people of different faiths will help you receive different perspectives.

 – Sexual orientation: Sexual orientation relates to how people develop relationships with others and is distinct from a person’s biological sex and gender identity.
 Don’t discriminate against employees based on sexual orientation and treat them differently depending on their preferences.